340:25-1-3.1. Designation of an authorized representative

-(b) CSS does not honor requests to designate as an authorized representative a person who has a conflict of interest that would result in the release of information he or she is otherwise not entitled to receive. • 1
+(b) CSS does not honor requests to designate a person who has a conflict of interest that would result in the release of information he or she is otherwise not entitled to receive as an authorized representative. • 1

-(c) The information and documents an authorized representative may obtain are limited to those items the person represented may obtain per Oklahoma Administrative Code 340:25-5-67.
+(c) An authorized representative may obtain information and documents limited to those items the person represented may obtain per Oklahoma Administrative Code 340:25-5-67.